-As reimbursement shifts from a fee-for-service model towards a greater emphasis on value and outcomes, maintaining high clinical quality will increasingly impact financial performance and reduce risk of brand impairment.
+As reimbursement shifts from a fee-for-service model towards the value-based payment model, maintaining high clinical quality will increasingly impact financial performance and reduce risk of brand impairment.
 According to a report from Moody’s Investors Service, healthcare organizations with better patient outcomes produce stronger operational margins.

-The report suggested that hospitals with above-average value-based purchasing (VBP) scores produced a median operating cash flow margin of 11.7 percent, compared to 8.6 percent for organizations with below-average VBP scores.
-The patient experience, which accounts for up to 30 percent of the VBP score, has a similar correlation.
+The report suggested that hospitals with above-average value-based purchasing (VBP models) scores produced a median operating cash flow margin of 11.7%, compared to 8.6% for organizations with below-average VBP scores.
+The patient experience, which accounts for up to 30% of the VBP score, has a similar correlation.

 The impact of health reform

 With more money being injected into fraud and claims enforcement, hospitals and health systems will continue to face regulatory risk.
 Healthcare organizations will face large fines, penalties, and reputational damage from corrupt arrangements and inappropriate claims.
 Maintaining and improving clinical quality should be a primary focus.
 Successfully done and the rest will fall in place: patients who’ve experienced good outcomes will recommend you, your reputation will grow positively, and good reimbursement will follow thanks to pay for performance models.

 Hospitals and health systems that establish strong risk management and patient safety programs, improve the integrity and quality of documentation efforts, proactively review charts, and implement provider training and education, fare better in managing risk.

 Key #1: Deliver consistent quality and cost effective patient care

 Establish performance goals, quality improvement policies, and risk reduction procedures and measurement systems to ensure dependable results.